relops/rmq/README.md

 * Specify the average size and standard deviation of the messages to send
 * Concurrent sending receiving in either separate AMQP connections or channels or both
 * Crude send rate throttling
+* Crude consumer latency simulation
 * Setting the prefetch length for consumers
+* Consumer tags can be used to correlate log output with RabbitMQ management
 * Use persistent messaging as an option
 * Prints latency metrics for round trip operations
 * Deep entropy analysis for sending and receiving messages